 So I’ve talked about the video capturing part, what about editing video on the Mi A1?
 The phone sports a Snapdragon 625 which is a slightly dated but still quite capable mid-ranger chipset from Qualcomm.
 You can work with up to two layers (total of three video tracks) of FHD video in KineMaster and PowerDirector (the two most advanced Android video editing apps) which will suffice for most users.
 Important note: DON’T run the hardware analysis test in KineMaster though!
 It’s a hardware probing procedure meant to better determine the device’s capabilities in terms of editing video in the app.
 While the device capability information originally says you can have two QHD (1440p) video layers, it will downgrade you to two 720p (!) layers after running the analysis – quite strange.
 Don’t worry though if your evil twin grabs your phone and runs the test anyway – you just have to uninstall and then reinstall KineMaster to get back to the original setting.
 I ran some quick tests with FHD 1080p layers and it worked fine so just leave everything as is.
 Since the phone can shoot in UHD/4K resolution you might ask if you can edit this footage on the device.
 While you can’t edit 4K in KineMaster on the Mi A1 at all (when trying to import 4K footage the app will offer you to import a transcoded QHD version of the clip to work with) you can import and work with UHD/4K in PowerDirector, but only as a single video track, layers are not possible.

 One special feature of the Nokia 8 was something the company called the „Bothie“ for marketing purposes, obviously trying to convince people that a new flavour of the all-too-common „selfie“ is in town.
 A „Bothie“ is a split-screened snapshot that is taken with both front and rear cameras AT THE SAME TIME, giving you two different perspectives of the very same moment.
 For instance the image of a person looking at something AND the image of the scenery the person is looking at.
 What’s more: this mode not only works for photo but also for video, meaning you can record a split-screened video with both front and rear cameras simultaneously.
 It turns out however that Nokia actually wasn’t the first company to include such a feature in a smartphone.
-As early as 2013 (Samsung Galaxy S4) other phone makers equipped some of their phones with similar modes, HTC (One M8) followed in 2014, LG (V10) in 2015 – of course they are all using different names for the same feature so we can get jolly confused when talking about it!
+As early as 2013 (Samsung Galaxy S4 and LG Optimus G Pro) other phone makers equipped some of their phones with similar modes – of course they were/are all using different names for the same feature so we can get jolly confused when talking about it!

 Before giving a brief overview on how these modes have been implemented by each manufacturer, you might ask how such a feature can be useful for a more professional video production context.
 I’d say there are two main use cases for which this mode could be a great asset: piece-to-camera reporting and vlogging – obviously those two areas can heavily intersect.
 Imagine a mobile journalist reporting from an event, let’s say a protest rally – it’s much more interesting for the audience to see both the reporter elaborating on what’s happening and the rally itself instead of just one or the other.
 Traditionally one would have to have two separate cameras (or take different shots successively) and edit in post-production to achieve the same but thanks to today’s smartphones having HD video capable cameras on the front and the back, this can be done a lot easier and faster.

-As far as my research showed, Samsung was the first phone maker to introduce a dual video recording feature with the Galaxy S4 in April of 2013.
+Right along with its Korean rival LG, Samsung was the first phone maker to introduce a dual video recording feature with the Galaxy S4 in April of 2013.
 This mode has been on all following Samsung flagships of the S- and Note-Series so far but you might have to download it as a sort of „plug-in“ from within the native camera app (there’s a „+“ button to add more camera modes).
 Samsung’s take is a picture-in-picture approach, not a traditional split-screen where both parts have exactly the same size (there IS a split-screen option but it’s barely useful with two 16:9 images side-by-side, extreme letter-boxing).
 With Samsung’s „Dual Camera“, one image always is the main image while the secondary image from the other camera is embedded into it.
 You can resize the picture-in-picture though and move it around within the main image – you can also swap between cameras during the recording.
 The recorded video file can have a resolution of up to 1080p with a traditional aspect ratio of 16:9 or 9:16.
 One very cool thing about Samsung’s native camera app is that unlike most other Android phones’ native camera apps it supports the use of external mics via the 3.5mm headphone jack or USB port which is a tremendous advantage for having professional-grade audio.
 One catch: You can only record up to 5 minutes for a single clip.
+The feature made it to the S8 but was axed for the S9 and neither included with the S10 or S20.
+However, in January 2021, Samsung announced the new Galaxy S21 series (S21, S21+ and S21 Ultra) and with it the return of the Dual Camera functionality albeit under a new name: Vlogger View.
+But who cares what they call it, it’s great that you can now again record video with both front and back cameras at the same time!
+It will be interesting to see if Samsung (like LG with the LG Wing) has also included the option to save the footage of both lenses as separate files or if it’s “only” a split-screen single file like in the past, I will definitely keep an eye on it!

 HTC’s “Split Capture“ (discontinued)